aws-actions/setup-sam/README.md

 The Python interpreter to use for AWS SAM CLI.
 Defaults to `python` on Windows, and `python3` otherwise.

 You can use [`actions/setup-python`](https://github.com/actions/setup-python) to automatically set up Python.

+### `token`

+> **Note**
+>
+> It is recommended to use token to have higher rate limit.
+Default [unauthenticated users](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#primary-rate-limit-for-unauthenticated-users) without a token will have a lesser rate limit enforced.

+The GITHUB Authentication token to use for calling the GITHUB [Get the latest release](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28#get-the-latest-release) API.
+Defaults to call the API as unauthenticated request if not specified.

+The parameter can accept either [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) or [`PAT(Personal Access Token)`](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) tokens.

 ## Security